 Personally, I dislike the traditional bio structure because it emphasizes professional experience, awards, and publications, but here it is for the curious folk.
-I’m an editor, a book publicist, and a social media assistant for We Need Diverse Books.
+I’m a book and magazine editor, a publicist, and a social media assistant for We Need Diverse Books.
 I edit for Her Campus, Luna Luna Magazine, The Deaf Poets Society, Germ Magazine, and several other publications, and I’m a regular writer for Everyday Feminism, Ravishly, and Rooted in Rights.
 I’m also a sensitivity reader, and you can contact me to have work up to full-length book manuscripts read.
 I’ve had work published in Washington Post, Cosmopolitan, Teen Vogue, Boston Globe Magazine, Seventeen, Marie Claire, Chicago Tribune, Allure, Bustle, Everyday Feminism, The Rumpus, HelloGiggles, Racked, Bust, The Establishment, Redbook, Good Housekeeping, Woman’s Day, Brooklyn Magazine, AfterEllen, BlogHer, Culture: the word on cheese, Ravishly, The Fem Literary Magazine, and more.

 I have been featured in Autostraddle‘s Queer Crip Love Fest and this #DisabledAndCute photo gallery, on the Minorities in Publishing podcast, in SheUnplugged‘s “5 Disability Activists You Should Know,” in Her Campus‘s “7 Habits of Wildly Successful Women,” as an interview subject for The Odyssey, on an episode of Disability After Dark, profiled in Dear English Major, in Focus Magazine for my project advocating for a WSU Veterans’ Center, and in The Westfield Voice for my work with Dear Hope.

 Rather than listing all my accomplishments and responsibilities, my favorite bio method is a list of fun facts that you probably wouldn’t get from a simple introduction.
 Just a little something beyond, “Where did you attend college?” and “Where did you grow up?”